gcastrocastro/movie-app/README.md

 gcastrocastro.github.io/movie-app/

 # Next Steps:
+- To incorporate a favorites container.
-- To incorporate a favorites and watchlist containers
+- To incorporate a watchlist container.